 - Lean on employees to showcase company culture

 - Engage with candidates on a daily basis

 Measuring the Results of Your Social Recruiting Strategies

 As with any strategy, it’s important to establish some KPIs in order to gauge how well you are doing.
 To measure your social recruiting strategies, you should focus on the following:

 - Traffic to your application page referred via social media – How many people are landing on your application page who were referred from social media?
 You can also dive into this a bit more and see what networks are driving the most traffic and focus your efforts on the ones that perform best.

 - Number of conversions – How many applications were filled out and submitted?
 This number will allow you to calculate the ROI from your social recruiting efforts.
 If this number seems to be significantly lower than expected, re-visit your application process to see if you can improve it in any way.

 - Number of likes/comments/shares – This number will allow you to A/B test your posts to see which types of posts are doing well and which are falling flat.

 You should realize that social recruiting is more of a long-term effort so plan to stick with it.
 Relationships on social media are not formed overnight!
-If you are patient and consistent with your efforts, you are bound to see good results.
+If you are patient and consistent with your efforts, you’re bound to see results.